muan/site/_posts/2013-07-24-github-hiring-story.md

 > By the time we’re flying someone out, we mean business.<br /> <small>The GitHub Hiring Experience - Coby</small>

 They offered to fly me in for extra days prior/following just to relax and adjust to jet lag before the interview, which was super nice.
 They booked me airport pickup services with a limo.
 I am not some hotshot like many of you, it was the first time I have people holding my name sign at the gate.
-After I checked in at the hotel, they got in touch to see if I am doing OK and if I need anything. ([Emma](http://twitter.com/WassupBryant) ♥)
+After I checked in at the hotel, they got in touch to see if I am doing OK and if I need anything. ([Emma](http://twitter.com/WassupBryant) :heart:)

 After a few days of relaxing and meeting friends, here comes the first part of the onsite interview: @nrrrdcore, @jakeboxer and @mdo took me out for dinner.
 It was just a casual welcome dinner, and by casual, I mean CASUAL casual, as in they were talking about love for Chicken Nuggets, and how tiny humans make their apartment seem big. :) I was nervous and shy so didn't talk much, but they were so funny and you can see that they get along really well.